Masters of (Dealing with) Disaster

 These days, hazard mitigation planning includes a palette of advanced technologies that Tetra Tech uses to help communities identify risks, characterize their potential impacts, and develop strategies to reduce or mitigate threats to people, property, and infrastructure.
 Pairing these analytical tools with communication, training, and planning programs makes for a powerful mix.

 Getting ready for the worst

 New York State learned some hard lessons from the last few hurricanes and is moving aggressively to improve its preparedness, response, and recovery efforts.
-Anne Cabrera, who leads Tetra Tech’s Emergency Management Initiative, says his team helps clients “think about readiness and response when it’s sunny and 72 degrees outside.”
+Anne Cabrera, who leads Tetra Tech’s Emergency Management Initiative, says her team helps clients “think about readiness and response when it’s sunny and 72 degrees outside.”

 “Besides being ready, we’re trying to compress the time between the event and the response and recovery,” Cabrera said.
 Tetra Tech is working with the 14-county Adirondack Regional Interoperable Communications Consortium, a state-funded effort to link first responders, public works departments, nongovernmental organizations, and government agencies on every level involved in emergency response and recovery.

 “Integrating plans and building in continuity is the key,” Cabrera said, explaining that Tetra Tech works with communities to plan for water disruptions, power outages, cybersecurity threats, transportation infrastructure, and more.